jmkorhonen/jmkorhonen.github.io/_posts/2022/2022-07-27-what-is-good-in-life-on-feedback-loops-possibly-leading-to-collapse.md

 date: 2022-07-27
 permalink: /posts/2022/2022-07-27-what-is-good-in-life-on-feedback-loops-possibly-leading-to-collapse/
 tags:
-- collapse
+- Collapse
-- philosophy
+- Philosophy
-- sustainability
+- Sustainability
-- x-risks
+- Existential risks
-- environment
+- Environment
-- polycrisis
+- Polycrisis
-- limits
+- Limits
 ---
 In early 2002, I had an epiphany.
 I had been depressed for months and queried whether there is even any point in living any more: in the long run, we are all dead, and whatever we achieve will crumble in the sands of time.
 In a century, barely anyone will even know that you ever existed.